SAN DIEGO TRAFFIC

 What else causes San Diego traffic congestion?

-San Diego is one of the least affordable housing markets in the country, forcing people to move further out to find a place to live.
+San Diego housing is expensive, forcing people to move further out to find a place to live.
 The lack of affordable and mixed-income housing near job centers and the imbalance between jobs and housing, creates the notorious San Diego traffic reports of hour-long-plus commutes between places like Temecula and downtown San Diego.
+Click here for San Diego traffic accident information

 Changes in San Diego school traffic patterns

-Motorists talking on cell phones, even hands-free devices, crawl about 2 mph slower than drivers not on the phone.
+Motorists talking on cell phones and texting messages crawl about 2 mph slower than drivers not on the phone.
 If you commute in San Diego traffic for an hour per day, this can add about 20 hours per year to your drive time.
 The National Academy of Sciences study found that drivers on cell phones tend to get behind slow drivers and they change lanes 20 percent less than drivers not on the phone.
 Overall, cell phone drivers take about 3 percent longer to drive the same San Diego traffic-clogged route.
 Since as many as one in 10 drivers are on the phone, it can really add up.

-Click here to check out the San Diego weather.
+Click here to search San Diego homes for sale.